leon4rd/test/README.md

-## How do you find Will Smith in the snow?
-Look for fresh prints.
+## Conjunctivitis.com – now that’s a site for sore eyes.